2023 Fulfillment by Amazon (FBA) Review: Costs & Features

 FBA Expert Score

-Overall, we commend FBA for its ability to give Amazon sellers the competitive edge needed to succeed on the platform.
+Overall, we like FBA for its ability to give Amazon sellers the competitive edge needed to succeed on the platform.
 It provides a decent value for your money and an array of unique services, but FBA’s popularity and ease of use leave room for improvement.

 There aren’t many Fulfillment By Amazon reviews or ratings available online, and much of the scrutiny you will find is of the entire Amazon marketplace platform (rather than FBA itself).